 I went to the local/community run trekking office in Muang Sing the following day and found a guide to take us even further up the mountain for a homestay trek over 2 days.
 This was one of the best things I've ever done in my life - such an eye opener about a life without electricity, cars, roads or running water.
 Nonetheless, I also discovered a lot about the commonality of humans, family life and laughter.

 I've done homestays in Sapa, Vietnam and loved the interaction with families and the slow time it takes to wander through the countryside... but doing this in northern Laos took it to a whole new level.
-Highly recommended. over 7 years ago
+Highly recommended. almost 8 years ago